bigcode-project/bigcode-website/content/en/docs/about/ip.md

 toc: true
 ---

+We believe the soul of Big Code to be clear and transparent communication striving towards open collaboration.
+The project therefore runs under the following set of open licenses.

-Contributions to BigCode are carried under an [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0).
+**Code**.
+All inbound code contributions (e.g. for model training or dataset analysis) must be made under an [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0).
 The Apache 2.0 license is the most commonly used open source license due to its permissive character and clarity regarding copyright and patents.

-Please take a look at the license before submitting any contributions!
-More specifically, please have a look at the definition of “Contribution” and Clause 5 “Submission of Contributions”.
-We believe the soul of BigCode to be clear and transparent communication striving towards open collaboration.
+**Documentation**.
+Documentation will be received and made available by the Project under the [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
+For the sake of clarity, “Documentation” means any material related to the project which is not: code, a machine learning model or related features, nor a dataset.
+For instance, “Documentation” can be -but not limited to- specifications; guidelines; blog posts; academic papers; etc.

+**Machine Learning Models**.
+Any machine learning model and related features (e.g. checkpoints) resulting from the Project will be licensed under an [Open & Responsible AI License](https://www.licenses.ai/blog/2022/8/18/naming-convention-of-responsible-ai-licenses).
+OpenRAILs are licenses designed to permit free and open access, re-use, and downstream distribution of the Model and its derivatives while establishing a set of behavioral-use restrictions for which the model cannot be used, due to ethics-informed concerns and/or the technical limitations of the model as informed by its model card.

+**Datasets**.
+We value openness and transparency about the training data of LLMs and intend to release datasets whenever we have the rights to do so.
+We are aware of ongoing discussions around the data governance of LLMs and we hope to provide a platform to further discuss the legal and ethical concerns.

 ## Contributions under a different license
-In case you do not feel comfortable licensing some of your contributions to the project under the Apache 2.0, please let us know explicitly.
+We are flexible and understand that each individual contributor or contributing party might have its own interests besides the collective Big Code effort.
+In case you do not feel comfortable licensing some of your contributions to the project under the Apache 2.0, please get in touch with us.
 We will see how to work around and make everyone comfortable.
 Note that for contributions with a non-permissive license, our general policy is to put them in a separate Github repository living outside the Big Code organisation.

-## Balance with stakeholders' own interest
-We are flexible and understand that each individual contributor or contributing party might have its own interests besides the collective Big Code effort.
-In case a stakeholder decides to change its licensing policy moving forward, our expectations are that previously submitted contributions remain available under a permissive license.

-## No CLA
+## Developer Certificate of Origin
 Unlike open-source projects such as [PyTorch](https://github.com/pytorch/pytorch/) and [TensorFlow](https://github.com/tensorflow/tensorflow), Big Code does not make use of a [Contributor License Agreement](https://www.apache.org/licenses/contributor-agreements.html) (CLA).
 We believe the main role of a CLA is to centralize the IP licensing management under a single legal entity.
 Since Big Code is not a legal entity, the project does not use a CLA.
 This means that if, for example, Big Code wants to change the license of the project, we will need to reach consensus among all contributors.

 If you have any further questions regarding IP, please reach out at CONTACT INFO.